 I have no idea what people are doing having children in their forties.
 I know it’s a trend.
 To me it sounds like mental suicide to have sleepless nights with baby teething and hot flashes at the same time, or worse; nursing and mood swings along with aches and pains and sleepless nights from hormonal imbalance.
 And don’t get me started on the fifty-something mothers that look like grandmothers pushing their strollers.
 I always think that those are old egg babies; there’s something so unnatural and scientifically wrong about it all.
 Franken Babies.

 Now here I am in this beautiful new country and I have no idea what I am doing.
-I wish I was telling you a joke and the punch line is about to follow, but it is so far from funny that it actually would make you laugh.
+I wish I was telling you a joke and the punchline is about to follow, but it is so far from funny that it actually would make you laugh.
 Where once I felt on fire with prolific ideas and an eagerness and willingness to change, I find myself getting comfortable in routines, not needing to make decisions.
 Finding little pleasures in little things and I want to find peace in knowing that things might stay the same.
 At least for a while.
 But who am I kidding.
 This too shall pass.